What we Believe About Communion

 At Gloria Dei, Holy Communion is celebrated weekly and everyone, without exception, is invited to receive the bread and wine.
 It is one of the few places in our world where nobody is turned away, and where everyone who comes with hands outstretched receives the same amount.
 Our celebration of Holy Communion is shaped by our conviction that God’s abundant love is an unconditional gift and extends to all.

 In keeping with our Lutheran tradition, we believe Christ is truly present “in, with, and under” the bread and wine.
 God sees our hunger for more than bread and fills us with abundant life.
 When we receive Holy Communion—when we eat the bread and drink the wine—we are nourished with Christ’s presence, which strengthens us in love and service to our neighbor.

 Gloria Dei welcomes children to the table of Holy Communion.
 We believe there is no predetermined age when children understand what it means to participate in Holy Communion.
 When young children ask to participate, the Holy Spirit is at work drawing them into the body of Christ.

 To help you and your child be ready for this important step in their faith journey, we offer an engaging, interactive, and age-appropriate instruction for children and their families twice a year.
-For more information or to register for a class, click on one of the upcoming communion instruction dates at right.
+Currently, due to the COVID-19 pandemic, we have no upcoming communion classes.